PUBLIC SPEAKING – CURIOUS LISTENING

 “Tikun Olam: What If the World to Come is Here?” – considering the tasks of repairing, or perfecting, the world; correcting misconceptions from Christendom, while considering Jewish teachings regarding justice, holiness, and ethics for applied practice in our own time and conditions.

-“Why – and How – Should We Read ‘The Bible?'” – with other fearless seekers among us, Liam makes space for deep and curious conversations about how we have been conditioned and “trained” to read texts held as sacred, historical basics of how the Abrahamic texts came to us, and offers models for liberating these texts and ourselves into other ways of reading, thinking about, and applying the literature of our ancestors.
+“Why – and How – Should We Read ‘The Bible?'” – with other fearless seekers among us, I strive to make space for deep and curious conversations about how we have been conditioned and “trained” to read texts held as sacred, offer some historical basics of how the Abrahamic texts came to us, and offer models for liberating these texts and ourselves into other ways of reading, thinking about, and applying the literature of our ancestors.

 Choose Your Own: the sages observed long ago that we teach best what we most need to learn.
-In his desire to participate with others in creating communities of shared learning, Liam welcomes proposals for topics to engage in community together.
+I want very much to participate with others in creating communities of shared learning.
+As such, I welcome proposals for topics to engage in community together.
 If you have a topic or question you would like to co-create learning around, make a suggestion.

-To schedule an event with Liam, and for information regarding fees/honorariums, contact Liam Hooper using this form.
+To schedule an event with me, and for information regarding fees/honorariums, contact me using this form.